Jacqueline

 Cuisinart CPP-200 International Chef Crepe/Pizzelle/Pancake Plus

-The 8 1/3-inch diameter cooking surface doubles when press is opened flat and the Cuisinart CPP-200 also comes with a measuring spoon, tongs and mini ice cream cone roller included, with a locking lid and upright storage.
+The 8 1/3-inch-diameter cooking surface doubles when the press is opened flat, and the Cuisinart CPP-200 also comes with a measuring spoon, tongs, and mini ice cream cone roller included, with a locking lid and upright storage.

 Pros

-• The controls are amazingly easy to use and the design of the maker is very solid; it is also relatively versatile in the type of foods you can make with this little gem.
+• The controls are amazingly easy to use and the design of the maker is very solid.
+It is also relatively versatile in the types of foods you can make with this little gem.

 Cons